+- 1. Legal measures

+- Legislative & Regulatory

+- Administrative

+- 2. Policy measures

-- Measures to ensure national targets and objectives - Measures that can promote AFI in public transport services - Measures that can promote the deployment of private electro-mobility infrastructure - 3.
-Deployment and manufacturing support
+- Measures to ensure national targets and objectives

+- Measures that can promote AFI in public transport services

+- Measures that can promote the deployment of private electro-mobility infrastructure

+- 3. Deployment and manufacturing support

+- AFI deployment

-"As an indication, the appropriate average number of recharging points should be equivalent to at least one recharging point per 10 cars".
+&lt;sup>4 "As an indication, the appropriate average number of recharging points should be equivalent to at least one recharging point per 10 cars".

-The average ratio in Member States between conventional vehicles and gasoline/diesel refuelling points is 600 to one (one fuel station typically has several refuelling points).
+&lt;sup>5 The average ratio in Member States between conventional vehicles and gasoline/diesel refuelling points is 600 to one (one fuel station typically has several refuelling points).

-&lt;sup>7 According to the Commission Frequently-Asked Questions document notified to the Member States on 16 September 2019, complying to this requirement can be ensured by providing information on usage from a representative sampling of high power recharging points.
+&lt;sup>6 According to the Commission Frequently-Asked Questions document notified to the Member States on 16 September 2019, complying to this requirement can be ensured by providing information on usage from a representative sampling of high power recharging points.

-- AFI deployment - Support of manufacturing plants for AF technologies - Consideration of any particular needs during the initial phase of the deployment of alternative fuels infrastructures - 4.
+- Support of manufacturing plants for AF technologies - Consideration of any particular needs during the initial phase of the deployment of alternative fuels infrastructures - 4.
 Quantitative assessment of Policy and Deployment & Manufacturing support measures - 5.
 Research, Technological Development & Demonstration